Carbon neutrality

 The transport sector is the main source of greenhouse gas (GHG) emissions, accounting for around 23% of the global total, according to figures from the International Energy Agency.
 Over two-thirds of these emissions are generated by road transport, and more than half by private cars.
 It is therefore essential for the automotive sector to make the transition to low-carbon mobility.

-Renault Group already reduced its carbon footprint by 28% between 2010 and 2023
+Renault Group has already reduced its carbon footprint, measured in tonnes of CO₂ equivalent, by 38% between 2019 and 2025

 Our climate strategy aims to be both exemplary and useful for the entire industry.